Richard Webster (rugby)

 Richard Webster (born 9 July 1967) is a Welsh former dual-code international rugby union and rugby league footballer who played in the 1980s and 1990s, and coached rugby union in the 2010s.
 In 1993 he toured New Zealand with the British & Irish Lions rugby union team and at the time played club rugby for Swansea RFC.
 He played 100 times for the Whites scoring 40 tries.

-In 1995 he switched to rugby league to play for Salford Reds, and appeared in the 1995 Rugby League World Cup.
+In 1993 Webster switched to rugby league to play for Salford Reds.
+During the 1994 Kangaroo tour he was selected to play from the interchange bench for the Wales national rugby league team which hosted a match against the Australians.
+Webster also played for Wales in the 1995 Rugby League World Cup.
+He again played for Wales in the 1996 European Rugby League Championship, scoring a try against France in the first match.

 In 1996 he returned to union and signed for Bath Rugby.
 At Bath he started in the victorious 1998 Heineken Cup Final as they defeated Brive.

 In 2011 Webster was appointed head coach of the Wales national under-20 rugby union team following the departure of Darren Edwards.
 Webster played his junior rugby at Dunvant RFC coached Stuart Jones and Paul Piper.